ISC Expert Advisory Groups

 - Assist ISC with responding to government initiatives and be a source of information for ISC

 - Keep Heads and colleagues properly informed as to their duties and responsibilities

 - Provide a networking facility to help provide training and support for SENCos’ working within member schools

-The Child Welfare Expert Group is established to anticipate, consider and respond to challenges in the following type of areas:
+The Child Welfare group is established to anticipate, consider and respond to challenges in the following type of areas:

 - Developments in safeguarding practice – driven by legal challenges, changes to government guidance, inspection requirements etc

 - Developments in social media and IT – cyberbullying, offensive websites, digital imagery etc

 - ‘High risk’ areas for schools – self-harm, body image, anorexia etc

 The Group is tasked with preparing and disseminating via ISC and member associations best practice guidance and practical advice notes for schools.

 Safeguarding and promoting the health, safety and welfare of children is central to the ethos of all ISC schools